 Have your premiums gone up without a clear explanation?

-There’s no single "cheapest" insurance company, as premiums vary based on factors like location, house characteristics, and the level of cover you choose.
-The best way to find affordable house insurance is to compare policies and customise your options (e.g., raising your excess).
-Quashed makes this easy by providing real-time quotes and helping you find savings without sacrificing coverage.
+There’s no single "cheapest" insurance company, as premiums depend on factors like location, house type, and coverage level.
+The best way to save is to compare policies and customise options like your excess.
+Quashed simplifies this process by providing real-time quotes and helping you find savings without compromising coverage.

 Quashed makes finding the right house insurance simple and stress-free.
-We provide real-time quotes and side-by-side comparisons, so you can easily compare coverage options, premiums, and excess amounts all in one place.
+We provide real-time quotes and side-by-side comparisons, so you can easily review coverage options, premiums, and excess amounts—all in one place.
 No more switching between multiple websites or feeling overwhelmed by too many choices.

 Quashed is designed to make insurance simple and user-friendly.
 Unlike other platforms, we offer real-time quotes and side-by-side comparisons, so you always have the most up-to-date options at your fingertips.